xufangzhi/xufangzhi.github.io/_pages/about.md

 # 🐯 About Me

-I am Fangzhi Xu (徐方植), a third-year PhD student in Xi'an Jiaotong University, major in Computer Science, advised by [Prof. Jun Liu](https://gr.xjtu.edu.cn/en/web/liukeen/4).
+I am Fangzhi Xu (徐方植), a final-year PhD student in Xi'an Jiaotong University, major in Computer Science, advised by [Prof. Jun Liu](https://gr.xjtu.edu.cn/en/web/liukeen/4).
 I was previously a research intern at Shanghai AI LAB, supervised by [Dr. Zhiyong Wu](https://lividwo.github.io/zywu.github.io/).
-I am starting the one-year visiting to Nanyang Technological University (NTU, Singapore 🇸🇬), advised by [Prof. Luu Anh Tuan](https://tuanluu.github.io/).
+I also visited Nanyang Technological University (NTU, Singapore 🇸🇬) for one year, advised by [Prof. Luu Anh Tuan](https://tuanluu.github.io/).

 I have published researches in some top-tier conferences and journals, such as ACL, ICLR, SIGIR, and IEEE TKDE.
 Also, I serve as a PC member (or reviewer) for ACL, NAACL, IJCAI, SIGIR.

-I will be on the job market **this autumn (Fall 2025)**, please feel free to reach out !
+Wish myself all the best in the next endeavor !

 ## Research Interests
-In general, my research interests lie in large language models, self-training and neuro-symbolic.
+In general, my research interests lie in large language models, self-improvement and GUI Agents.

 Previously, I mainly work on *how to build logic-enhanced language models*:
 - Logical Reasoning: [PathReasoner](https://arxiv.org/abs/2405.19109)(ACL'24), [Evaluation](https://arxiv.org/abs/2306.09841)(IEEE TKDE), [Logiformer](https://arxiv.org/abs/2205.00731)(SIGIR'22), [TaCo](https://arxiv.org/abs/2301.02983)(IEEE TNNLS)